lmeromy/PDA/Static_and_Dynamic_Task_A/testing_task_1.md

 class CardGame

   # missing initialize function
+  # need a way to initialize an instance of a CardGame with an array of card objects

   def checkforAce(card)
-    if card.value = 1
+    if card.value = 1  # need double equals
-      return true  # possibly an issue with too many returns...maybe dont need the second one!? else
+      return true
+    else
       return false
     end